modernben/forge-docs/1.0/resources/databases.md

 When selecting the SSH key to use during authentication, **ensure that you select your private SSH key**.
 For example, when using the Sequel Pro database client:

-## MySQL / MariaDB Management
+## Database Management Within Forge

-For servers running MySQL, Forge offers some advanced features.
+For servers running MySQL, MariaDB & PostgreSQL, Forge offers some advanced features.

 ### Creating a Database